Mate Sound the Pump...

 Unidentified ships

-An unusual plaque with green corners attributed to Scott of Southwick.
-She the May peace and plenty page for other plaques with coloured corners.
+Left above, an unusual plaque with green corners.
+See the May peace and plenty page for other plaques with coloured corners.
+Both plaques attributed to Newbottle.

 Two plaques attributed to John Carr, North Shields.
 Though these transfers commonly appear on bowls and jugs, it is rare to find them on plaques.
 Read more here and here.
 N.B.the first transfer differs from similar common ship transfers in that it has a triangular sail at the rear.
 The second transfer is similar to those which appear on Albion Pottery plaques with the verse May peace and plenty.

-The above plaque has the impressed mark 'Dixon Co'.
+The first plaque has the impressed mark 'Dixon Co'.
+The second has a different version of the transfer and is attributed to Scott's Southwick Pottery.
 This transfer is again more commonly found on bowls etc than it is on plaques.